Valery Rashkin: Member of parliament

 In December 1999, Rashkin was on the CPRF's list in the elections to the 3rd State Duma, listed second in the Volga-Caspian regional group.
 He also ran in Saratov constituency.
 Rashkin received 31.66% of the vote, having more than doubled the result of his closest rival Vyacheslav Maltsev with 14.78%.

 In January 2000, Rashkin was nominated for the Governor of Saratov Oblast.
 His campaign was accompanied by allegations of links to organized crime, untimely campaigning and voter bribery.
 Rashkin himself and the Communist Party representatives accused the incumbent governor and his administration in initiating the "campaign of slander".
 Rashkin was not on the ballot, since the regional election commission declared invalid 3,000 signatures in support of his candidacy, about 25% of its total number.
 In 2003 Rashkin was elected to the 4th State Duma by CPRF party list.
 In Saratov constituency he was defeated by former ice hockey player Vladislav Tretiak.

 In the summer of 2010, after the dissolution of the bureau of the Moscow City Committee of the Communist Party, he was appointed head of the Organizing Committee for convening a conference of the Moscow City Committee.
 On 18 December 2010 he was elected first secretary of the Moscow City Committee.
 In 2013 Rashkin became deputy chairman of the party's Central Committee.
 In the 6th State Duma (2011–16) he was deputy chairman of the committee for nationalities.
 In 2016 he lost the election in Lyublino constituency to TV presenter Pyotr Tolstoy.
 After passing by party list he continued his work in the committee for nationalities of the 7th State Duma.

 In the elections to the 8th State Duma, CPRF nominated Valery Rashkin in Babushkinsky constituency of Moscow.
 His main rival was the United Russia candidate, TV presenter Timofey Bazhenov.
-On 15 September 2021 Alexey Navalny's team included Rashkin in the list of candidates, supported by the Smart Voting campaign.
+On 15 September 2021 Alexei Navalny's team included Rashkin in the list of candidates, supported by the Smart Voting campaign.
 As five years before, Rashkin lost the constituency to pro-government candidate, but he entered the new Duma on the party list.
 Rashkin was one of the organizers of protests against electoral fraud, having held the first rally on Pushkin Square in Moscow on the night of 20 September.